Soviet frigate Razyashchiy: Construction and career

 Laid down at the Yantar Shipyard in Kaliningrad on 28 September 1972, Razyashchiy was the seventh of the class to be constructed by the shipbuilder, and was given the yard number 157.
 The vessel was named for a Russian word that can be translated to striking or smashing.
 Launched on 22 July 1974 and commissioned later the same year on 30 December, Razyashchiy joined the Pacific Fleet and was transferred to the naval base in Vladivostok.
 The ship undertook operations in the Indian and Pacific Oceans.

 Between 10 and 17 November 1976, Razyashchiy visited Port Louis, Mauritius.
 On 7 April 1978, the ship participated in Pacific Fleet exercises with the missile cruisers, also known as BPK to the Soviet Navy, Admiral Oktyabrsky, Marshal Voroshilov and Vladivostok, and observed by General Secretary of the Communist Party of the Soviet Union Leonid Brezhnev and Defense Minister Dmitry Ustinov from the cruiser Admiral Senyavin.
 On 10 October 1981, the vessel arrived at the Vietnamese port of Danang, accompanying the cruiser Varyag.
 The sailors were greeted by members of the People's Army of Vietnam and local people.
 The ships stayed for four days, with the crews taking part in cultural activities.
 The aim of the visit was to foster better relationships between the two countries.

-The ship returned to Vladivostock in November 1981 and docked at Dalzavod for repairs.
+The ship returned to Vladivostok in November 1981 and docked at Dalzavod for repairs.
 When these were completed, in April 1983, Razyashchiy resumed service, travelling to the Arabian Sea.
 While operating there, on 17 November, the vessel approached a fleet of US Navy ships, led by the aircraft carrier USS Ranger.
 In response, the destroyer USS Fife manoeuvred to cut across the Soviet vessel's path and the two collided.
 Razyashchiy suffered minor hull damage.

 Following the dissolution of the Soviet Union on 26 December 1991, the ship was to be transferred to the Russian Navy.
 However, service in this force was short-lived.
 Intensive operations over a prolonged duration had meant that much of the ship was in a poor state.
 Razyashchiy was decommissioned on 29 October 1992 and disarmed.
 On 6 October 1994, the vessel was sold to a South Korean business to be broken up.